bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 In many rows in the dataset, the Address can contain County information Postal Code information...or both.

 ### Aim

-Our aim is to remove this information from the address and update the Postal Code or County information where necessary.
+Our aim is to remove this information from the address string and update the Postcode or County information where necessary.

 ##### Examples